MidnattLantern/hidoc-ver-2/documentation/editing-project.md

 Development is done locally, this can cause some unexpected errors out of your controll.
 Editing a project using Cloudinary is one of them.
 If no new image is provided in the image field, the app will delete the image.
 THIS ISN'T AN ISSUE FOR DEPLOYMENT.

+`await axiosReq.put(/projects/${id}/, formData)` In order to properly allow editing, ther must be a trailing /, otherwise there will be a CORS error